Restaurant Fees: Navigating Thin Margins, Food Costs & Labor Challenges

 Hamed Mazrouei

 Compare the difference between a profitable and unprofitable restaurant business by understanding the impact of top-line revenue on the bottom line.
-By focusing on increasing sales, get rid of your Thin Margins, Labor Challenges and stop worrying about Food Cost.
+By focusing on increasing sales, get rid of your Thin Margins, and Labor Challenges and stop worrying about Food Cost.

 By increasing sales from $1MM a year to $1.15MM a year;